Hugina/Huffman-Encoding-and-Decoding/README.md

 ## Contributions

-This project was designed and implemented as part of a programming assignment, aiming to demonstrate the practical application of Huffman coding in data compression and decompression tasks.
+This project was designed and implemented as part of a programming assignment, aiming to demonstrate the practical application of Huffman coding in data compression and decompression tasks in the course: Algorithm Design.

 ---

-Adjust the placeholders and add any additional sections as needed to align with your project's specifics.